The School in Spain offers distinct academic and cultural experiences in Córdoba, Logroño, and Madrid.

-Madrid is a vibrant city of more than 3.2 million residents.
-As the capital of Spain, it is an important political, economic, and cultural center, and is home to several museums, theaters, and an active nightlife.
-The student population in Madrid exceeds 200,000, which gives the city an exciting, boisterous, and friendly atmosphere.
-Even though Madrileños are accustomed to living a cosmopolitan and urban lifestyle, they maintain a strong Spanish identity that makes the city a fascinating location to learn and live the Spanish language and culture.
-The city of Madrid provides students a wealth of intellectual and cultural possibilities and enjoys a central location, making travel to various regions of the country convenient.
+As the capital of Spain, and with a population of over 3.3 million residents, Madrid is an important political, economic, and cultural center.
+It is home to numerous museums and theaters and offers an active nightlife.
+The student population in Madrid exceeds 275,000 which gives the city an exciting, boisterous, and friendly atmosphere.
+Even though Madrileños are accustomed to living a cosmopolitan and urban lifestyle, they maintain a strong Spanish identity that makes the city a fascinating location to live and learn the Spanish language and culture.
+Madrid provides students with a wealth of intellectual and cultural possibilities and its central location makes traveling to other regions in the country convenient.

 Studies in Madrid

 The Sede Prim in Madrid, the School in Spain headquarters, houses our undergraduate and graduate programs.
 The facility, run by Middlebury College, offers an academic program designed specifically for its students.
 Students in Madrid can add t their experience by taking up to two courses at the Universidad Autónoma de Madrid or up to three courses at the Universidad Carlos III de Madrid.